Level 2 Plastering Apprenticeship Standard

 It is a government requirement for you to spend a minimum of six hours per week of your apprenticeship working towards your off-the-job learning which can consist of College attendance, homework/coursework, project related work, employer training, mentoring and coaching-plus other tasks.

-Throughout your apprenticeship, you will need to gather work-based evidence and submit work to the Onefile e-portfolio system.
-Your evidence will then be assessed by your lecturer and feedback will be provided.
+Throughout your apprenticeship, you will need to gather work-based evidence and submit work to your e-portfolio system, Onefile.
+Your evidence will then be assessed by your lecturer, and feedback will be provided.

 You'll need to take ownership of your own learning by seeking out opportunities to gain new skills on the job with your employer.
 Learning in College will be delivered through a mixture of practical delivery and application and theoretical knowledge, which will help to build your knowledge, skills and behaviours.
 You will also need to complete independent study and research.